$\mathcal{P}$, $\mathcal{T}$-violating axion-mediated interactions in RaOH molecule: Introduction

 Molecular experiments allow us to study the effects related to $\mathcal{P}$ and $\mathcal{T}$-parity violation \cite{ginges2004violations,baron2014order, PospelovRitz2014,ChubukovLabzowsky2016,ACME:18}.
-For example, a limit on eEDM was obtained in an experiment with the diatomic molecule HfF$^+$ \cite{roussy2023improved}.
+For example, an eEDM limit was obtained in an experiment with the diatomic molecule HfF$^+$ \cite{roussy2023improved}.
 Theoretical calculations are necessary to estimate the parameters of $\mathcal{P}$ and $\mathcal{T}$-parity violation for these effects \cite{KozlovLabzowsky1995}.
-The phenomena that may manifest themselves in the molecular spectra include the interaction with the cosmic fields of axions and dark photons, most straightforwardly in the chiral species such as the ground and vibrational states of the CHBrClF molecule \cite{gaul2020chiral}.
+The phenomena that may manifest themselves in the molecular spectra include the interaction with cosmic fields of axions and Dark photons, most straightforwardly in the chiral species such as the ground and vibrational states of the CHBrClF molecule \cite{gaul2020chiral}.
+Such interaction was also considered for a non-chiral molecule $RaOCH_3$in non-equilibrium configurations \cite{zakharova2025hexatomic}

-Among the studies of the effects caused by new interactions with axions in molecules, one can highlight the works on the effects of axion exchange between electrons and nuclei, as well as between electrons and electrons studied for diatomic molecules HfF$^+$ \cite{Prosnyak:2023duq}, BaF \cite{prosnyak2024axion} and triatomic molecule YbOH \cite{maison2020study, maison2021axion}.
+Among the studies of the effects caused by new interactions with axions in molecules, one can highlight the works on the effects of axion exchange between electrons and nuclei, as well as between electrons and electrons, studied for diatomic molecules HfF$^+$ \cite{Prosnyak:2023duq}, BaF \cite{prosnyak2024axion}, and the triatomic molecule YbOH \cite{maison2020study, maison2021axion}.
+Also, the interaction mediated by the axion produced by an electron-axion pseudoscalar vertex and a nucleon-axion or electron-axion scalar vertex was considered in \cite{stadnik2018improved,dzuba2018new}.
+In these works, the contribution of such an interaction to the dipole moment of atoms and molecules was studied, and constraints on the corresponding interaction constants were obtained.